 - 1.4 times more likely to be engaged in their work

-If you’re looking for a quicker fix to a productivity problem, you may want to look into giving your employees more frequent breaks, since it’s been shown to increase the amount of work employees get done.
+If you’re looking for a quick fix to a productivity problem, you may want to look into giving your employees more frequent breaks, since it’s been shown to increase the amount of work employees get done.
 So how important is making employees happy?
 It’s important, but not the only thing employers should keep track of.

 Want to make sure you’re keeping employees on track and productive through better processes?
 ClearCompany’s suite of talent management tools makes it easy to see what everyone’s working on, whether they’re hitting their milestones, and how they’re working better over time.
 Try our demo today and see how you can make your employees happier and more productive!